A Review of the Best Pulse Oximeters for Hospitals

 6. Nellcor™ Bedside SpO₂ Patient Monitoring System, PM100N

-Nellcor™ Bedside SpO₂ Patient Monitoring System, PM100N is suitable for any hospital setting.
-It also has functionality for the non-clinical setting.
+Nellcor™ Bedside SpO₂ Patient Monitoring System, PM100N is suitable for any hospital setting, while also having uses in non-clinical settings.
 As the name suggests, this device can be placed at a patient’s bedside to provide continuous SpO2 and pulse rate monitoring.

 It uses the latest pulse oximetry technology to capture accurate and reliable readings even during motion, low perfusion, or in case of any other signal interference.
 In addition, the Nellcor™ PM100N has a password feature to prevent an unintentional setting change or data deletion.